 Like the other Gulf states, Bahrain was affected by the international financial crisis of 2008-2009, but perhaps to a lesser extent than the wealthier states of Kuwait, UAE, and Saudi Arabia.
 Bahrain did not experience the construction and real estate "bubble" to the degree that this occurred in, for example, UAE.
-It is also apparently being affected by the 2011 unrest; in May
+Its economy was also affected by the 2011 unrest; in May 2011 Moody's, a bond rating agency, downgraded the quality of Bahrain's bonds, thereby costing the government more to borrow funds.